 Therefore, ensure that all deadlines are always made as specific as possible.
 We do not mean that you have to detail to the minute when something will be finished, but that you agree to specific dates on which deliverables are given to the client.
 This ensures clarity for both the project team and the client, generally resulting in a better process.

 5. Forgetting to draw up a budget

 It is important to know what budget is available for the project.
 Without a realistic budget, costs can rise to the point where the project is no longer profitable.
 Although it can be fun for creative people when money does not play a role, it is nevertheless important to define frameworks in which results can be delivered.
 Drawing up a budget is not a 100% guarantee for success, but it does help prevent financial failures.
 Budgeting is an essential tool for translating creative plans into specific, action-oriented plans and financial objectives.

 6. Micromanaging everything

 We have all been guilty of micromanaging.
 Meaning you pay too much attention to small details that ultimately don't contribute much to the final result.
 This term is often used to describe annoying managers who stand behind your desk every day to check if you're not watching YouTube videos.
 But in practice, we increasingly see people "micromanage" certain parts of their lives.

 Unfortunately, this is also reflected in project management.
 There are people who find it difficult to hand over tasks and therefore take everything upon themselves.
-This of course, never ends well and creates the risk that tasks are not completed properly or at all.
+This never ends well and creates the risk that tasks are not completed properly or at all.
 Therefore, make sure you divide tasks in such a way that everyone has about the same amount of work.
 Lastly, also take the individual skills of the person into account.

 Conclusion: The 6 project management pitfalls at the start of a new project